 The Samsung Galaxy S21 FE or Fan Edition is perhaps one of the most anticipated Samsung smartphones this year after the excellent surprise that was the Galaxy S20 FE.
 While waiting for its official launch, find all the news and leaks on the design, price and specifications of the Samsung Galaxy S21 FE.

-Supposed to be a middle ground between the Galaxy S21 and the Galaxy S21+ while being Samsung's cheapest high-end smartphone, the Galaxy S21 FE has the tough task to offer as good a value for money as its predecessor, the Galaxy S20 FE.
-So this article will be updated regularly as more information about the smartphone is confirmed.
+Supposed to cover the ground between the Galaxy S21 and the Galaxy S21+ while being Samsung's cheapest high-end smartphone, the Galaxy S21 FE has the tough task to offer as good a value for money as its predecessor, the Galaxy S20 FE.
+This article will be updated regularly as more information about the smartphone is confirmed.

-- Samsung Galaxy S21 FE: The presumed release date
+- Samsung Galaxy S21 FE: Manual leaked, Google listing confirms features

-- Samsung Galaxy S21 FE: The alleged design
+- Samsung Galaxy S21 FE: Release date and price

 The Samsung Galaxy S21 FE should logically carry on the visual language of the Galaxy S21 line.
 Back in April, the first 3D renders leaked by our national OnLeaks confirmed this assumption.